-I think every musician I have ever encountered is on their own quest for the ‘perfect tone’.
+I think every guitarist I have ever encountered is on their own quest for the ‘perfect tone’.
 Of course once found, the satisfaction stays for about 2-3 months, and then off you go again searching for the next thing.
 I’ve certainly been guilty of that over my 30 years of guitar playing.
 Just so you know my current ‘perfect tone’ is Reverend Tricky Gomez > MXR Micro Amp > Bad Monkey > Ibanez Tube Screamer TSA15 > Celestion Vintage 30 Equipped Cab.
 I’m sure that’ll change though.
 It’s a certainty, like death and taxes.

 Anyway, here is Shawns’ excellent post.

 Searching for the “perfect tone” presents several problems that will eventually back you into a corner from which the only escape is to – gulp – change your perfect tone.
 Here’s a look at three major pitfalls of tone-chasing and what you can do to free yourself from this chimerical hunt.

 1) Is your “perfect tone” compatible with all the other musicians you’ll ever play with?